Education

 "Students should not be constrained in learning about the true history of our country.
 The more that we know, the better we can be as a nation.
 Our diversity is what has made this nation strong."

-The LWVSTL Education Committee encouraged our LWVMO President Marilyn McLeod to send a letter to DESE in support of Missouri school funding that makes education more equitable for those children living in low-income communities.
-Here is the letter that was sent to DESE.
+In 2021, the LWVSTL Education Committee encouraged our LWVMO President Marilyn McLeod to write a letter to DESE in support of Missouri school funding that makes education more equitable for those children living in low-income communities.
+Read her letter on equitable school funding in Missouri that was sent to DESE.

-The LWVSTL Board voted in favor of adding an existing education position to the current LWVSTL program (priority list).
+Finally, in August, 2021, the LWVSTL Board voted in favor of adding an existing education position to the current LWVSTL program.
+It reads:

 SUPPORT equal opportunity in education with continued efforts to achieve racial and socio-economic balance and equality within city/county schools.